Sarah Williams (Labyrinth): Casting and filming

 American actress Jennifer Connelly (pictured 2005) portrayed Sarah.

 For the lead role of Sarah, a progressively maturing character, Henson sought "a girl who looked and could act that kind of dawn-twilight time between childhood and womanhood."
-150 girls auditioned for the part in the United Kingdom and the United States, with auditions starting in England in April 1984.
+150 girls auditioned for the part in New York, Los Angeles, Chicago and London, with auditions starting in England in April 1984.
 A "dark and cynical" Helena Bonham Carter read for the role, but was passed over in favor of having Sarah be played by an American actress.
 Monthly auditions were held in the United States until January 1985.
 The list of American auditionees included Jane Krakowski, Mary Stuart Masterson, Yasmine Bleeth, Sarah Jessica Parker, Laura San Giacomo, Laura Dern, Ally Sheedy, Maddie Corman, Kerri Green, Lili Taylor, Mia Sara, Marisa Tomei, Molly Ringwald, Trini Alvarado, Tracey Gold, Claudia Wells, Jill Schoelen, and Danielle von Zerneck.
 Late in the casting process, Krakowski, Sheedy and Corman were considered to be the top candidates.
-Reading for the part in January 1985, 14-year-old actress Jennifer Connelly "won Jim [Henson] over" and he cast her within a week.
+Reading for the part in January 1985, Fourteen-year-old actress Jennifer Connelly "won Jim [Henson] over" and he cast her within a week.
 Recalling Connelly's audition, Henson said, "She did a terrific line-reading, then an improvisation that sent chills down my back ... she was simply a perfect actress."
 He felt that Connelly was "exactly right" for the role as she was "just at that point in her life that Sarah was in the picture."
 Connelly moved to England in February 1985 in advance of Labyrinths rehearsals, and spent seven months between March and September 1985 making the film at Thorn-EMI Elstree Studios in London.
 She expressed that she had "always been the biggest fan of Sesame Street, so working with Mr. Henson was a dream."